-Today, on February 4, 2010, KDKA Radio had a news segment telling people that if they do not respond within 10 days to the County questionnaires, then Allegheny County will be sending assessors to visit and inspect just those certain properties that did not respond.
+On February 4, 2010, KDKA Radio had a news segment telling people that if they do not respond within 10 days to the County questionnaires, then Allegheny County will be sending assessors to visit and inspect just those certain properties that did not respond.

 The bottom line is county assessors are not allowed to trespass on private property.
 If you see a trespasser you are allowed to call the police.
-Do not allow anyone allow into your home without a legal warrant or your unconditional consent.
+Do not allow anyone into your home without a legal warrant or your unconditional consent.
 We still have constitutional rights, even in Allegheny County.

 Clients have asked, what if I don’t answer and they can see my house from the road?
 There is greater risk in responding than in cooperating in general.
 There may be exceptions, and please feel free to contact Flaherty & Fardo for more information at no cost to you.